loopwerk/loopwerk.io/content/articles/2026-04-01-ai-productivity-without-joy.md

 > I also just have trouble with the idea that this is my career and the thing I spend my limited time on earth doing and the quality of it doesn't matter.
 I delight in craftsmanship when I encounter it in almost any discipline.
 I love it when you walk into an old house and see all the hand crafted details everywhere that don't make economic sense but still look beautiful.
 I adore when someone has carefully selected the perfect font to match something.

 From [I Sold Out for $20 a Month and All I Got Was This Perfectly Generated Terraform](https://matduggan.com/i-sold-out-for-200-a-month-and-all-i-got-was-this-perfectly-generated-terraform/) by Mat Duggan

+> When I identified with the programmer culture, it was about programming.
+Now programming is a means to an end ("let’s see how fast we can build a surveillance state!") or simply an unwanted chore to be avoided.

+From [A programmer's loss of a social identity](https://ratfactor.com/tech-nope2) by Dave Gauer.